-Once a decision has been made with regard to what sort of agency to work with, the next step for the adoptive parents to take is to determine which agency, lawyer, or facilitator to use.
+Once a decision has been made with regard to what sort of agency to work with, the next step for the adoptive parents is to determine which agency, lawyer, or facilitator to use.

-Families may want to consult with those around them to find referrals or begin an Internet search (databases, phone directories, state bar associations, etc.) to locate agencies or lawyers in their area.
-Networking with other families who have already adopted, in person at support groups or on the Internet in forums and chat rooms, may provide a fruitful source of referrals for adoption agencies, lawyers, or facilitators.
-Some families may also have access to an employee assistance program (EAP) through their job that may be able to provide referrals.
+Families may want to consult with those around them to find referrals or begin an Internet search (databases, phone directories, legal bar associations, etc.) to locate agencies or lawyers in their area.
+Networking with other families who have already adopted, in person at support groups or on the Internet in forums and chat rooms, may be a good source of referrals for adoption agencies, lawyers, or facilitators.
+Some families may also have access to an employee assistance program (EAP) through their employer that may be able to provide referrals.
 With lawyers, it is essential to find one who specializes in adoption law, not just general family law, in order to gain the expertise needed to ensure a smooth process.
 Facilitators can more difficult to locate since they are not licensed or monitored by any government agency.
 One may often be found through the Yellow Pages, Internet directories, or referrals.

-It is a good idea to construct a relatively long list of potential candidates and then to do a quick screening of each of these candidates to develop a shorter list of candidates to be screened more rigorously.
+It is a good idea to construct a relatively long list of potential candidates and then to do a quick screening of each of these to develop a shorter list of candidates to be screened more thoroughly.
 A good way to do a simple screening is to call each candidate and then pay careful attention to how promptly they return your call, how professionally they present themselves, and how thoroughly they answer your questions.
 A good candidate should returns calls promptly, answer questions openly and honestly, and genuinely want to provide services to families.
 Poor candidates will not return calls within a reasonable amount of time.
 Explicitly bad candidates who should be eliminated use hard sell tactics, suggest that the adoption process is easy and fast (it is neither), or immediately steer the conversation toward money.

 It is a good idea to interview or question each candidate to determine how long they have been in business, the total number of adoptions they have handled, the number of staff they carry, the average length of time it takes to complete an adoption, etc. If a lawyer is being interviewed, questions to ask include how long the lawyer has been in practice, how many adoptions he or she has facilitated, and the types of those adoptions.
 It is best if each agency can be asked the same questions, so that each completed interview can be accurately compared against the others.